General Dentistry Washington, DC

 Calcium is an essential nutrient for tooth enamel, and Vitamin D helps your body absorb it better.
 Eating foods high in both of these things is beneficial for oral health.
 It’s most commonly found in dairy products.
 Vitamin C is a necessary nutrient for your gums.
 It helps reduce inflammation and keeps them strong and healthy.
 Things like citrus fruits, broccoli, and tomatoes are all good sources.

 Fibrous fresh fruits and vegetables provide additional benefits for your teeth.
 They act as natural toothbrushes, dislodging food particles from between your teeth.
-They also require a lot of chewing to break down, which increases saliva production. this makes them some of the best things you can consume for your smile.
+They also require a lot of chewing to break down, which increases saliva production.
+These foods are some of the best things you can eat for your oral health.

 Schedule A Dental Visit Today